 Get the Whole Family to Join

 Did someone say assembly line?
-This is my secret weapon when it comes to meal prepping lunches for the week, especially now that they’re distance learning and somehow my workload has doubled.
+This is my secret weapon when it comes to meal-prepping lunches for the week, especially now that they’re heading back to school and my workload has doubled.
 I’m back to packing lunchboxes!

 Eating at least 400 g, or five portions, of fruit and vegetables per day, reduces the risk of NCDs (2) and helps to ensure an adequate daily intake of dietary fiber.